Dear readers of ADxS.org, please forgive the disruption.

 1. GABA and stress

-A variety of studies in rats show that acute stress alters the GABA response differently depending on gender, stressor, and receptor type.3 Studies in humans under stress showed increased glutamate levels4 and decreased GABA levels.5
+A large number of studies on rats show that acute stress alters the GABA response differently depending on gender, stressor and receptor type.3 Studies on humans under stress showed increased glutamate levels4 and decreased GABA levels.5

-Another study in male subjects found no change in GABA and glutamate levels on acute psychological stress.6
+Another study in male volunteers found no change in GABA and glutamate levels in response to acute psychological stress.6

-Stress exposure increases the (excitatory) glutamate level in the PFC7 and the (inhibitory) GABA level in some brain areas (hypothalamus, PFC),89 while the GABA level in other brain areas (hippocampus) decreases.
-Stimulation by new environment, on the other hand, increases GABA levels in the hippocampus.10
+Exposure to stress increases the (stimulating) glutamate level in the PFC7 and the (inhibiting) GABA level in some areas of the brain (hypothalamus, PFC),89 while the GABA level in other areas of the brain (hippocampus) decreases.
+In contrast, stimulation by a new environment increases the GABA level in the hippocampus.10

 Hippocampus, amygdala and PFC communicate inhibitory via GABA and excitatory via glutamate to the HPA axis.11

-3 yoga hours per week produced improved mood and decreased anxiety in healthy subjects, which correlated with increased GABA levels in the thalamus.
-3 walking hours per week were less effective.12
+3 hours of yoga per week improved mood and reduced anxiety in healthy subjects, which correlated with increased GABA levels in the thalamus.
+3 hours of walking per week were less effective.12

 2. GABA neurons, receptors, transporters